prabhic/fastruler.js/README.md

 fastruler.js
 ============

-ruler for infinite drawing boards
+Ruler for infinite drawing boards

-(Used CSS and Code snippets from RulersGuides.js.
+(used css and code snippets from RulersGuides.js.
 If you need a full featured Ruler guide refer to https://github.com/mark-rolich/RulersGuides.js)

 <a href="http://prabhic.github.io/fastruler.js" target="_blank"><strong>DEMO</strong></a>